ale94mleon/moldrug/README.rst

 Description
 -----------

-**MolDrug** (from Molecule to Drug) is a python package for lead generation and optimization of small molecules.
+**MolDrug** (from Molecule to Drug) is a python package for drug-oriented optimization on the chemical space.
 It use a Genetic Algorithm (GA) as searching engine in the chemical space and `CReM <https://github.com/DrrDom/crem>`__ library as chemical structure generator.